butlerx/wetty/docs/apache.md

 You probably don't want local users to impersonate each other, for that you need to make sure that:

-1. NodeJS is listenning only to localhost: provided by `wetty.service`
+1. NodeJS is listening only to localhost: provided by `wetty.service`
 2. **Only** the apache2 process can join the WeTTY port.
 Else local users will be able to connect and forge a `remote-user` header: provided by `iptables -A OUTPUT -o lo -p tcp --dport 3000 -m owner \! --uid-owner www-data -j DROP`
-3. Validate your WeTTY version does not allow access to `/wetty/ssh/` else again you will be able to impersonnate anyone: provided by either:
+3. Validate your WeTTY version does not allow access to `/wetty/ssh/` else again you will be able to impersonate anyone: provided by either:
    1. WeTTY version 2.0.3 and beyond implements this by disabling this feature in case of `remote-user` presence
    2. apache2 conf as provided in previous section (containing the